Mini Oreo Cheesecake Cupcakes

 Once you’ve finished making your filling, spoon it into each cup until they’re almost full…

 And into the oven they go to bake for 25-30 minutes at 300°F, a slightly cooler oven than usual.
-UPDATE: We increased this from 275°F after some of you reported it wasn’t cooking fully.
+UPDATE: We increased this from 275°F after some of you reported it wasn’t cooking fully at higher altitudes.

 It’s a balance because going above 300°F can cause the cheesecake to crack and brown on the surface, while cooler may leave it mushy especially if you have a weak oven.
-An oven themometer is a handy $5 tool for this recipe.
+An oven thermometer is a handy tool if your oven is not that reliable.

 - 1/2 cup granulated sugar

 - 1/2 tsp vanilla extract

 - 2 large eggs, lightly beaten